glouppe/info8006-introduction-to-ai/lecture1.md

 ---

+class: middle

-# A learning autonomous car
+## A learning autonomous car

 - *Performance element*:
     - The current system for selecting actions and driving.